UMWEDU/umw-admissions-sync/_pages/firstyear-scholarships.md

 <a id="Taking Flight"></a><strong>Taking Flight</strong>

 Prospective high school seniors now have the option to share more information with our Admissions staff as part of the admission process.
-Students may choose to <a href="https://admissions.umw.edu/portal/admission_interviews">interview</a> in person to be considered for an additional institutional scholarship that may range from $1,000 to $2,000.
+Students may choose to <a href="https://admissions.umw.edu/portal/admission_interviews">interview</a>  to be considered for an additional institutional scholarship that may range from $1,000 to $2,000.
 Students must apply for admission prior to the interview taking place.